brajeshwar/brajeshwar.github.io/_posts/2010/2010-09-24-open-source-vs-proprietary-software-%e2%80%93-the-never-ending-battle.md

----
-layout: post
-title: Open Source vs Proprietary Software - The never ending Battle
+# Open Source vs Proprietary Software - The never ending Battle
----

 This could be one battle that could go on for a long time.
 One that always looks at providing software solutions to business enterprises at the lowest costs possible or at no cost at all -- <a href="http://www.opensource.org/">Open Source Software</a>; and there is another which promises the provision of the best-in-the-business software solutions to large organizations and also the promise of a brand name, but at a higher cost (which is considered worth-it, by many firms) - Proprietary Software.